ATL-WDI-Exercises/busy-hands/readme.md

 ##Busy Hands Exercise
-Today you'll try to recreate a webpage based on screenshots.
+Today you'll try to recreate a webpage based on these [screenshots](https://github.com/ATL-WDI-Exercises/busy-hands/tree/master/busy-hands-html-css-lab/screenshots).
 The CSS is provided for you so just focus on the HTML to scaffold the page.

 ![Busy Hands](https://github.com/ATL-WDI-Exercises/busy-hands/blob/master/busy-hands-html-css-lab/screenshots/full-page-screenshot.png)